Whangarei Harbour Marine Reserve

 The Whangarei Harbour Marine Reserve is a protected area in the North Island of New Zealand.
 It was established in 2006 and measures 236.5 ha over two sites.
 The students and faculty of the nearby Kamo High School played an important role in establishing this reserve.

 The reserve is governed by the Marine Reserves Act 1971 and is administered by the Department of Conservation.
-It was announced at an event held at Kamo High School in 2006 by the then Minister of Conservation, the Hon Chris Carter.
+It was announced at an event held at Kamo High School in 2006 by Minister of Conservation Chris Carter.